 EGR by nature is a hot application.
-Designers need to know the temperature exposure that a EGR seal point would see to determine what material to use.
-Generally a metal-reinforced material is the proper solution.
-If high temps (>1000°F), a mechanically clinched product is best.
+Designers need to know the temperature exposure that an EGR seal point would see to determine what material to use.
+Generally, a metal-reinforced material is the proper solution.
+With high temps (>1000°F), a mechanically clinched product is best.
 Over the years, flexible graphite has been an excellent solution in this area.
-High temp fiber products have also shown good performance and offer insulative properties as well.
+High-temp fiber products have also shown good performance and offer insulative properties as well.

 2. Flange Load

-Generally, EGR valve flanges feature stiff flanges and 2 sufficient bolts.
-This is usually adequate for a tanged metal composite gasket (either graphite or high temp facing) to seal both initially and long term.
+Generally, an EGR valve flange features stiff flanges and 2 sufficient bolts.
+This is usually adequate for a tanged metal composite gasket (either graphite or high-temp facing) to seal both initially and long term.
 For joints where less flange load is available and temperatures are not as high, a solid core graphite design might be considered.

 3. Insulate or Conduct